sycstitch/la-liga-management-system/README.md

 - **Session Management** with automatic timeout
 - **Input Validation** and error handling
 - **Modular PHP** with clean separation of concerns
+- (See [CLEANUP-CHANGELOG.md](docs/CLEANUP-CHANGELOG.md) for pre-release cleanup and security improvements.)

 <br /><br />